Once Upon a Time in America: Critical reception

 The initial critical response to Once Upon a Time in America was mixed, primarily because of the different versions released worldwide.
 Although the film was well received in its original form internationally, American critics were much more dissatisfied with the 139-minute version that was released in North America.
-The condensed version was a critical and financial disaster, and many American critics who knew of Leone's original cut attacked the shorter version.
+The condensed version was a critical and financial disaster,.

 Some critics compared shortening the film to shortening Richard Wagner's operas, saying that works of art that are meant to be long should be given the respect they deserve.
 In his 1984 review, Roger Ebert gave the uncut version four stars out of four and wrote that it was "an epic poem of violence and greed", but described the American theatrical version as a "travesty".
 Furthermore, he gave the American theatrical version one star out of four, calling it "an incomprehensible mess without texture, timing, mood, or sense".

 Ebert's television film-critic partner Gene Siskel of the Chicago Tribune considered the uncut version to be the best film of 1984 and the shortened, linear studio version to be the worst film of 1984.

 Vincent Canby of The New York Times criticized the nonlinear narrative that is structured throughout the film.

 It was only after Leone's death and the subsequent restoration of the original version that critics began to give it the kind of praise displayed at its original Cannes showing.
-The uncut original film is considered to be far superior to the edited version released in the U.S. in 1984.
 Ebert, in his review of Brian De Palma's The Untouchables, called the original uncut version of Once Upon a Time in America the best film depicting the Prohibition era.
 James Woods, who considers it to be Leone's finest film, mentioned in the DVD documentary that one critic dubbed the film the worst of 1984, only to see the original cut years later and call it the best of the 1980s.
 Some were critical towards the movie's graphic violence and cruelty, with Donald Clarke of The Irish Times condemning it as a "fistful of misogyny" and "offensively sexist".